LCSW

 Kaela incorporates a variety of approaches into counseling to fit the needs of her clients.
 She especially enjoys helping her clients clarify their values, heal from the past, and move towards living a more fulfilling life.

 Kaela is passionate in helping others see their innate skills and strengths to overcome the challenges of their life.
 Prior to Reframe Therapy, Kaela worked as a therapist at LDS Family Services and Wasatch Behavioral Health.
 She graduated with a Master of Social Work from Brigham Young University.
 She welcomes people of all faiths, sexualities, and identities.
 Upon request, Kaela incorporates a Christian lens and is theory based in her approach.
-She also speaks Spanish!

 Specialties: